 The warnings don’t mean you should never take these drugs.
 They are still effective treatments for pain, inflammation and fever.
 People with heart problems or high blood pressure should talk with their doctor before using them.

-Read all drug labels carefully.
-Many multi-symptom cold medicines also contain NSAIDs, so make sure you don’t take a double dose unintentionally.
+Read all drug labels with care.
+Many multi-symptom cold medicines also contain NSAIDs, so make sure you don’t take a double dose.

-If you do take NSAIDs, seek immediate medical attention if you have symptoms of a heart problem or stroke.
+If you do take NSAIDs, get medical attention right away if you have symptoms of a heart attack or stroke.
 These include sudden chest pain, weakness on one side of the body, slurred speech or trouble breathing.

 You can read more about the NSAID warning on the FDA website.